atgp/factur-x/README.md

 Factur-X is a Franco-German e-invoicing standard which complies with the European e-invoicing standard [EN 16931](https://ec.europa.eu/digital-building-blocks/wikis/display/DIGITAL/Obtaining+a+copy+of+the+European+standard+on+eInvoicing).
 The Factur-X specifications are available on the [FNFE-MPE](http://fnfe-mpe.org/factur-x/) website in English and French.
-The Factur-X standard is also called [ZUGFeRD 2.2](https://www.ferd-net.de/standards/zugferd-2.2/zugferd-2.2.html) in Germany.
+The Factur-X standard is also called [ZUGFeRD](https://www.ferd-net.de/download-zugferd) in Germany.

 This library enable you to manage your Factur-X PDF invoices files :
 * **Generate Factur-X PDF invoice** from regular PDF invoice and Factur-X XML file